 - Inside what each child has its own maturation process, and its own rhythmsIt is important to bear in mind that its neural plasticity is still very intense.
 Hence the importance of stimulation, of that guided supervision that parents must give them where we always support them, while at the same time providing them with new learning situations.

-- From 0 to 5 years old, children will develop their maximum maturational leap, especially at the motor and communicative level.
+- From 0 to 5 years old, children will experience their maximum developmental leap, especially in motor and communication skills.

 Montessori pedagogy for children between 6 and 8 years old